gemma-butcher/ms4/README.md

     - Decorators and mixins are utilised to prevent access to forbidden pages.
     - DetailViews will often redirect a user to their own version of that view to prevent access to other's orders.
     - Stripe is active on all pages so their fraud protection is active.

-### Products
-- Stock
-    - Items are marked as unique by default and their stock will be set to 1.
-    - Items that are not unique have stock set to a default of 50.
-    - when these' items stock drops below 10 they will be marked as "low stock".
-    - Users can not purchase more stock than is available, it will be set to the maximum stock available.
-    - Items with 0 stock will be automatically set to "sold" and have their add to cart buttons removed.
-    - Products remain viewable and likeable after being sold.

-- Management
-    - Products can be saved to user profiles by liking.
-    - The items saved by users will be saved in reverse chronological order by utilising a "through" model table on the ManytoMany field.
-    - Products have a "popularity" field that updates on likes, and stock changes.
-    - Products are sorted by both popularity and stock quantity.
-    - Delivery is free above £50.
-Postage costs vary per products and per quantity and delivery destination.

 ### Users
 - Anonymous Users